Slow Cooker Potato & Chickpea Tikka Masala

-Potato and Chickpea Tikka Masala is a comforting vegan dish to enjoy as the weather gets cooler.
+Potato and Chickpea Tikka Masala is a comforting vegan dish.
 Potato, chickpeas, green peas and bell peppers slow cook in a tomato-based sauce along with a warming spice mix.
 Blended cashews give the sauce a dreamy creamy texture.
 This vegan tikka masala is an easy, healthy meal that you’ll want to make again and again.

-If you’re looking for other vegan dinner ideas, try my quick Thai Pumpkin Curry!
+If you’re looking for other vegan dinner ideas, try my quick Sweet Potato & Chickpea Coconut Curry!

 This recipe was created thanks to my dear husband.
 For many years, I was a strict vegetarian, so he naturally started eating more vegetarian and vegan foods.
 Sadly, one item he will never like is tofu.
 I made a tofu tikka masala and he asked me never to make it again (not because the recipe wasn’t good, he just really hates tofu).
 So, I went on a mission to create a vegan tikka masala that he would like.
 This recipe is the result!